cryptopunksnotdead/punks.whitelabel/README.md

 # Punks - The Free White Label Quick Starter Edition

-Let's (re)create from zero / scratch a pixel-perfect copy of the 10 000 CryptoPunks collection (Anno 2017).
+Let's (re)create from zero / scratch a pixel-perfect copy of the Matt & John's® 10 000 punks collection (Anno 2017).

 Yes, you can.
 Do-it-yourself (DIY) and own 100% forever your home-made free clean-room copy